 Our policy aims:

-- To explore where the outcomes of our research can inform policy and to identify where BI science/scientists can play a role in policymaking
+- To explore where the outcomes of our research can inform policy and to identify where Institute science/scientists can play a role in policymaking

 - To provide expertise, scientific understanding or technological innovation that will contribute to the solution of problems of public policy